rainelynj/coursera_testrepo/README.md

 # courserabucket

-I'm just starting my learning journey in Programming!

-This repository serves as my portfolio for COURSERA training exercises.
+This is my testrepo for COURSERA training exercises.